How to Build an Effective Media List

 Once you have the contact info, make sure you tailor your pitch to the specific recipient.
 Reporters want to see that you know what they are covering.
 Sending a random email is on par with sending spam.
 Tailoring your pitch is a key tip for writing an effective media pitch.
 It keeps you from seeming like a spam account and ensures that you get an actual response back.
 A personalized pitch also helps you properly target your topic and angle and ensures that the journalist, reporter, or editor sees value in covering that topic.
 It ultimately helps all parties involved.

-A good pitch is essential, but it’s only one part.
-Building a media list takes some time, patience, and research, but it’s essential to getting great results and superb content from influencers that you can rely on.
+A good pitch is essential, but it’s only one part in finding the right person.
+Building a media list of relevant media contacts takes some time, patience, and research, but it’s essential to getting great results and superb content from influencers that you can rely on.